NEUR 101

 NEUR 305 - Excitation, Plasticity & Disease w/Lab

 Glutamate is the major excitatory neurotransmitter in the mammalian central nervous system.
-In this course, you will become familiar with the functions of glutamate in healthy neurotransmission, plasticity, and disease including stroke, epilepsy, schizophrenia, and drug abuse.
+In this course, you will become familiar with the functions of glutamate in healthy neurotransmission, plasticity, and disease including stroke, epilepsy, schizophrenia, and drug addiction.
 In addition, you will continue to improve your ability to critically read scientific literature.
 This course is designed to be interactive, and lectures will be supplemented by in-class activities and discussions.
 In the laboratory portion of this course, you will have the opportunity to study the role of glutamate receptor mutations on C. elegans behavior, and study the role of glutamate receptors in long-term potentiation.
 Through these experiences you will improve your reading, critical thinking, writing, problem solving, and oral presentation skills.

 This course has a required co-requisite Laboratory - NEUR 305L.